environment

 Expect a very “back to nature” approach during your stay here!
 You will be staying in a very simple traditional family home in a Maasai village in Arusha, several kilometers off the main road, and quite far off the beaten track.
 During the dry season, the villagers have to walk several kilometers to fetch water for cooking, drinking and sometimes washing.

 You will live in a house made of wood, cow dung and clay.
 The Maasai generally live without electricity, and although some houses have recently acquired solar panels, you should not expect them.
-There is no running water or western toilet.
+There is no running water or western toilets.
 All participants are expected to be environmentally aware and to use all resources with extreme restraint, especially water, paper and electricity.

 Meals are based on local cuisine and consist of corn, rice, potatoes and bananas.
 Beef, goat meat, beans and some green leafy vegetables add nutrients to the daily meals.
 There are no stores nearby, so if you feel uncomfortable with local style meals, feel free to bring extra food from Monduli or Arusha, knowing that there is no refrigeration available.